Deep-Learning-Profiling-Tools/triton-viz/README.md

 <a name="readme-top"></a>
-# Triton-Viz: A Visualization toolkit for GPU programming on Triton
+# Triton-Viz: A Visualization Toolkit for GPU programming on Triton
 <!-- PROJECT LOGO -->
 <br />
 <div align="center">